Lenape: Leisure

-One of the more common activities of leisure for the Lenni Lenape would be the game of pahsaheman: a football-like hybrid, split on gender lines.
-Over a hundred players were grouped into gendered teams (male and female), and would attempt to get a ball through the other team's goal post.
-However, men could not carry and pass the ball, only using their feet, while the women could carry, pass, or kick.
+Lenni Lenape play the game of pahsaheman: a football-like hybrid, split on gender lines.
+More than a hundred players were grouped into gendered teams (male and female) to try getting a ball through the other team's goal posts.
+Men could not carry and pass the ball, only use their feet, while the women could carry, pass, or kick.
 If the ball was picked up by a woman, she could not be tackled by the men, although men could attempt to dislodge the ball.
 Women were free to tackle the men.
-These gender-split rules highlight how a woman's role in Lenape society was harmonious to a man's role, rather than acquiescent.

-Another activity common was that of dance, and yet again, gender differences appear: men would dance and leap loudly, often with bear claw accessories, while women, wearing little thimbles or bells, would dance more modestly, stepping "one foot after the other slightly forwards then backwards, yet so as to advance gradually."
+Another common activity was that of dance, and yet again, gender differences appear: men would dance and leap loudly, often with bear claw accessories, while women, wearing little thimbles or bells, would dance more modestly, stepping "one foot after the other slightly forwards then backwards, yet so as to advance gradually".